Parking Rules in the UK 2022

 - Make sure you always hug the kerb like you would your dear old Nan.

 - If you leave your vehicle parked over 50cm away from the kerb, you could face an on-the-spot fine.
-Careful not to scuff those alloys!
+Avoid that wide berth, baby.

-- If you see a dropped kerb, steer clear.
-These gaps in the pavement allow vehicles access from the road to a driveway.
-They also handily allow emergency services to access private properties.
+- If you see a dropped kerb, steer clear (pun intended).
+These gaps in the pavement gives vehicles access to a driveway.
+They also allow emergency services to access private properties.

 Parking near junctions, corners, or hills